juice-shop/pwning-juice-shop/part1/challenges.md

 previous hacking session.
 When the score board is restored to its prior state, a torrent of success notifications will light up - depending on how many challenges you solved up to that point.
-As mentioned earlier these can be bulk-dismissed by reloading the page with the `F5` key.
+As mentioned earlier these can be bulk-dismissed by `Shift`-clicking any of the _X_-buttons.

 If you want to start over with a fresh hacking session, simply click the _Delete cookie to clear hacking progress_ button.
 After the next server